 With great efficiency, Neolithic communities harvested all the plant resources within their gathering zone.
 Denser communities of farmers aggravated this over-harvest as they took the place of scattered scavengers.
 In response, local info elites would have prized plant species with special medicinal and culinary virtues and gathered them systematically, rewarding the laity for stripping the countryside bare.
 Then they’d have raised them in sacred garden plots, much the way we do at modern agricultural research facilities.

 Please note.
 We need not limit this scenario to hominids.
 Social reptiles, insects and other organized species may have manipulated their environment in like manner, without leaving a recognizable trace of their activities.
 Multi-species insect communities guard specific plants that feed and house them in return.
 Some insect communities cultivate fungi and algae in sophisticated ways; some build elaborate structures for self-protection, indoor climate and flood control.
 Others annihilate and/or domesticate alien species and milk their secretions for food or psychotropic drugs.
-Ancient beasts, perhaps better fed, may have acted with even greater sophistication.
+Ancient beasts, perhaps better fed, may have operated even better.

 In ancient times, the sea-level was located along continental shelves now submerged, a variance of a mere 100 meters or 300 feet.
 The legends of Atlantis and the Deluge may commemorate much more frequent flood catastrophes.
 Who can guess what ancient civilizations – human or otherwise – once existed along distant shores?
 Their cities would have dotted ancient river lines like beads along a string, well below current shorelines.
-Unnavigable rapids would have blocked rivers flowing at modern, continental elevations and kept these river dwellers from direct exploitation of the sea.
-Only pastoral nomads and hunter-gatherers would have bothered to subsist isolated so far upstream from the ocean’s shores and bounty.
+Unnavigable rapids would have blocked rivers flowing at modern, continental elevations and held back these river dwellers from direct exploitation of the sea.
+Only pastoral nomads and hunter-gatherers would have bothered to subsist isolated so far upstream from the shores and bounty of the ocean.

-Archaeological treasures locked away in our museums could be the sorry remnants of highland outcasts, eclipsed by splendid lowland civilizations now drowned.
+Archaeological treasures set under glass in our museums could be the sorry remnants of highland outcasts, eclipsed by splendid lowland civilizations now drowned.
 Did opulent civilizations thrive downstream of the paltry remnants we’ve dug up?
 Could their cities have dotted ancient coastlines and river deltas, drowned since?